Ireland at the 2009 World Championships in Athletics

 Ireland competed at the 2009 World Championships in Athletics from 15 to 23 August 2009.
 A team of 14 athletes was announced in preparation for the competition.
 Selected athletes achieved one of the competition's qualifying standards.
 The team included European medallists Derval O'Rourke and David Gillick, and 2008 Olympic finalists Eileen O'Keeffe, Rob Heffernan and Roisin McGettigan.
+Olive Loughnane was Ireland's only medalist, winning silver in the women's 20 km walk.
+In March 2016, she was upgraded to gold medalist and world champion after the original winner of the race, Russia's Olga Kaniskina was retrospectively disqualified for doping.